Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 Alas, Over the Hedge lost a much loved character today.

-Larry Miller Premium Member over 3 years ago
+Larry Miller Premium Member about 4 years ago

 We live out in the country with REMC electricity and this used to be a regular occurrence with added raccoon incidents.
 We had two ways for that to happen – like in the comic today and when a critter got into our small transformer for our house.
 Either all the critters got fried or they fixed the transformers.